Refocus Intervention Programme

 Availability to Schools

 The Refocus Programme operates a ‘revolving door' approach to ensure spaces are readily available to all schools when needed.
 This ensures access is available to students on an on-going basis as pupils will start with us and leave us on a weekly basis.
 It is unlikely that any school will need to wait more than 2 weeks for a place to become available.
 Where a school makes more than one referral for linked peers, placements will be offered on a staggered basis to best meet the needs of the child.
+Referrals are accepted from schools and academies located outside of the London Borough of Bexley.
+Please see HAB admission and charging policies for full details.
 Permanently excluded students are our priority and capacity for the Refocus Programme may be limited where the number of permanently excluded students exceeds the number of Refocus places.

 The Power to Direct Students to Alternative Provision